What is TrumpCare?

 4) Allow individuals to use Health Savings Accounts (HSAs).
 Contributions into HSAs should be tax-free and should be allowed to accumulate.
 These accounts would become part of the estate of the individual and could be passed on to heirs without fear of any death penalty.
 These plans should be particularly attractive to young people who are healthy and can afford high-deductible insurance plans.
 These funds can be used by any member of a family without penalty.
 The flexibility and security provided by HSAs will be of great benefit to all who participate.

 COMMENT: The Republican view part two.
-Expanding HSAs sounds great, but the actual policy is typically code for, “benefit upper-middle class who can afford to fund HSAs.”
+Expanding HSAs sounds great, but the actual policy is typical code for, “benefit upper-middle class who can afford to fund HSAs.”
 The GOP would like to give people a free 1,000 to fund an HSA, but as much as I love HSAs, you can’t fund $3,000 to $6,000 for the tax benefits if you don’t have the income to do it.
 Learn more about HSAs.

 5) Require price transparency from all healthcare providers, especially doctors and healthcare organizations like clinics and hospitals.
 Individuals should be able to shop to find the best prices for procedures, exams or any other medical-related procedure.